 Some newspapers reported last week that the World Health Organization (WHO) and the Bank of England (BoE) advice on using banknotes – or rather, the press steer appears to be to stop using them.
 I have every respect for both organisations’ knowledge and advice, but in fact, the WHO’s spokesperson told the Telegraph newspaper “We would advise people to wash their hands after handling banknotes, and avoid touching their face”.
 This is not telling people not to use banknotes.

 I went to the shops this morning and noted the number of surfaces where mutual contact with others’ hands occurs – it is everywhere!
 Even touching your card to a contactless machine often accidentally leads to “contact” with the surface of the machine.
-The retail assistant handled all the goods I purchased in order to swipe them, I then also picked them up, then I was handed a paper receipt.
+The retail assistant handled all the goods I purchased in order to swipe them, I then also picked them up, then I was handed a See Banknote paper. receipt.
 This is a highly habitualised set of actions that we all undertake on an almost daily basis, without even thinking about it.
 Sure, we can refuse receipts too, but sometimes these are necessary, and these are by far not the only things with which we come into mutual contact when shopping.

 This quote in the Guardian is one of the more sensible: ‘Although coronavirus can be transmitted via inanimate objects, the odds of contracting it in this way are low.
 “The amount of virus that is potentially on an inanimate object is usually very small,” says Dr Christine Tait-Burkard, an expert in infection and immunity at the Roslin Institute at the University of Edinburgh.
 She explains that there typically wouldn’t be much coronavirus on a person’s fingertips, and it would still have to get past your respiratory system to infect you.
 “Your respiratory system is very good at filtering out viruses,” Tait-Burkard says.’